bkesterbyld/maroon-potato/src/pages/platform.md

       - content: >
           Build data tables with a simple interface that stores structured, unstructured, and object data across public clouds.
-You can then move and replicate data as needed and export to traditional databases if you want to leave.
+You can then move and replicate data as needed and export it to traditional databases if you want to leave.
         actions: []
         media_position: left